Chapter 5: Claire

 Maren stopped.
 She was six feet from the chair.
 Close enough to touch but she didn’t touch, not yet, because the first touch mattered more than anything that would come after it and she had spent eleven years learning how to make that first contact count.

 She let her breath slow.
 Let her shoulders drop.
-Let the professional architecture settle into place — the warm, level, certain voice she had built like a callus over a decade of sitting with people in the worst moments of their lives.
+Let the scar tissue do its work — the warm, level, certain voice she had built over a decade of sitting with people in the worst moments of their lives.
 She had never used it here.
-She had always arrived after — after the bruises bloomed, after the statements were taken, after the worst moment had already happened and all she could do was sit in the wreckage and be present.
+She had always arrived after — after the bruises bloomed, after the statements were taken, after the worst moment had already passed.

 Not this time.